Looking for ClickUp alternatives?

 What is the best open-source alternative to ClickUp?

 OpenProject is the best alternative that is open source.
-It offers similar project management features like task tracking, collaboration, and reporting, making it a strong choice for teams seeking an open-source solution.
+It offers similar project management features like task tracking, the ability to create recurring tasks, and advanced reporting, making it a strong choice for teams seeking an open-source solution.

 What are the pricing options for ClickUp?